leesjensen/cs260-w2022/Unit1.md

 - Origin specified by request must be allowed by the server in the response.
 - The browser enforces this.
 - Preflight (OPTIONS) to check if origin allowed.
 Not done if GET, HEAD, or POST, basic headers and content type.
 Basically always.

+### Submission

+1. Pictures of the network tab of the developer tools

 ## D9 - Configure Web Server (NGINX)